Castcloud/Castcloud/README.md

 	</tr>
 	<tr>
 		<td>40</td>
 		<td>Sleeptimer start.
 This indicates where a sleeptimer was initiated.
-Concurrentorder must be 1 less than the concurrentorder for the Sleeptimer end event.</td>
+Concurrentorder must be 1 less than the `concurrentorder` for the Sleeptimer end event.</td>
 	</tr>
 	<tr>
 		<td>50</td>
 		<td>Sleeptimer end.
 This indicates where a sleeptimer is intended to end.
-Should be sent with Sleeptimer start, the actual end of a sleeptimer is indicated with a pause at the end of the timer.Concurrentorder must be 1 more than the concurrentorder for the Sleeptimer end event..</td>
+Should be sent with Sleeptimer start, the actual end of a sleeptimer is indicated with a pause at the end of the timer. `concurrentorder` must be 1 more than the `concurrentorder` for the Sleeptimer end event.</td>
 	</tr>
 	<tr>
 		<td>60</td>
 		<td>End of track.
-The playback has reached the end of the file and can be expected to have been listened to completely.
-Depending on settings, the episode might be deleted.</td>
+The playback has reached the end of the file and can be expected to have been listened to completely.</td>
 	</tr>
 	<tr>
 		<td>70</td>
 		<td>Delete.
-The user has explicitly indicated (by action or setting) that the episode should be deleted.
+The user has explicitly indicated (by action) that the episode should be deleted.
 Clients no longer needs to maintain data about this episode unless the user explicitly ask for it.</td>
 	</tr>
 </table>

 More complex `events` are built up of combinations of `events`.
 If a users skips from one position to another, the client should then send 2 events with the same `ClientTS`.
-The first event should be a pause event with a concurrentorder of 0.
-The second event should be a play event with the new player position and a concurrentorder of 1.
+The first event should be a pause `event` with a `concurrentorder` of 0.
+The second `event` should be a play event with the new `positionts` and a `concurrentorder` of 1.

+Some clients might not skip but seek.
+A seek begins with a pause `event` when playback starts at seeking speeds.
+Seek is ended with a play `event` when seeking speed is ended and playback is returned to regual playback speed.

-Clients following a streaming model might not need to fetch events, as the most recent event is included when getting episodes.
+Clients following a streaming model might not need to fetch `events`, as the most recent `event` is included when getting episodes.
 Some clients might offer the ability to show a list of the users events.
-This might better help the user find back to where they last were.Streaming model clients that offers a complete eventlist should use the cast id to speed up the request.
-If your syncing model client does not offer this functionality, you don’t need to store more than the last event for each episode.
+This might better help the user find back to where they last were.
+Streaming model clients that offers a complete eventlist should use the `cast id` to speed up the request.
+Syncing model client that does not offer this functionality, do not need to store more than the `lastevent` for each `episode`.

-Events should be sent to the server as fast as possible.
-For reliabilety it is recomended that you keep an output buffer of events as they occur, then retry sending them until they successfully gets sent.
+`events` should be sent to the server as fast as possible.
+It is recomended that clients keep an output buffer of `events` as they occur, then retry sending them until they successfully gets sent.

 __Example:__
 ```Shell